 The hardest part of getting your marketing content to work is making it visible.
 If your leads can’t find your website or ebook, you will never be able to capture them.
 You can post links to your content on relevant forums and communities where your leads might spend time.
 Apart from that, you can work on SEO to help your content rank on search engines for your lead’s queries (eg., “insurance for dogs”).

 Of course, reaching out to a large audience organically isn’t easy, so you can try other ways as well.
-By running lead generation campaigns using ads that direct your leads to your website or form, you can serve them with content and capture them as a lead.
+By running lead generation campaigns using ads that direct your leads to your website or form, you can serve them with content and use a lead capture tool to catch those leads and subscribers.

 5. Nurture leads before handing off